Alejandro González Iñárritu

-In 2006, Iñárritu became the first Mexican filmmaker to receive the Best Director Award at the Cannes Film Festival.
-He became the first Mexican filmmaker to be nominated as director or producer in the history of the Academy Awards, as well as the first to win for Best Original Screenplay and Best Picture.
-In 2019, Iñárritu served as the first Latin American president of the jury for the 72nd Cannes Film Festival.
+In 2006, Iñárritu won the Best Director Award at the Cannes Film Festival.
+In 2019, Iñárritu was president of the jury for the 72nd Cannes Film Festival.

-In 2015, Iñárritu was awarded the Academy Award for Best Director for Birdman (2014) and a year later received the same award for The Revenant (2015), making him the third director to win the award back-to-back, following in the footsteps of John Ford and Joseph L. Mankiewicz.
+Iñárritu was awarded the Academy Award for Best Director for Birdman (2014) and for The Revenant (2015), making him the third director to win the award back-to-back, following in the footsteps of John Ford and Joseph L. Mankiewicz.
 To date, he is the only director in history to have won the DGA Award for Outstanding Directing two years in a row.

 Iñárritu was later awarded a Special Achievement Academy Award for his virtual reality installation Carne y Arena (2017), the first ever VR installation to be presented at the Cannes Film Festival.

 Early life

 Iñárritu was born on 15 August 1963 in Mexico City, the youngest of seven siblings, to Luz María Iñárritu and Héctor González Gama.
 His maternal grandfather, Alfredo Iñárritu y Ramírez de Aguilar, was a prominent lawyer, judge, and justice of the Supreme Court of Mexico with partial Basque origins.
 The surname Iñárritu is of Basque origin.
 Héctor was a banker who owned a ranch, but went bankrupt when Iñárritu was five.
 A poor student, Iñárritu was expelled from high school at the age of 16 or 17 due to poor grades and misbehavior.
 He briefly ran off with a girl from a wealthy family to Acapulco, having been influenced by the Miloš Forman film Hair, but returned to Mexico City after a week.

 Soon after, Iñárritu left home and worked as a sailor on cargo boats, taking two trips at the ages of 16 and 18, sailing through the Mississippi River and then visiting Europe and Africa.
 With $1,000 supplied by his father, Iñárritu stayed in Europe for a year on the second trip.
 Around this time, Iñárritu had the opportunity to watch the Palme d'Or-winning film Yol by world-famous Kurdish director Yılmaz Güney.
 Iñárritu was very impressed by Yol and later said in interviews that this film was the reason he turned to cinema.
 According to some Turkish journalists, the scene in The Revenant (2015) where Leonardo DiCaprio enters the belly of a dying horse was a reference to Yılmaz Güney and his film Yol, because there was a similar scene in that film.

 He has noted that these early travels as a young man have had a great influence on him as a filmmaker, and the settings of his films have often been in the places he visited during this period.
 After his travels, Iñárritu returned to Mexico City and majored in communications at Universidad Iberoamericana.